papioPhlo/polyDetect/README.txt

 If you wish to create your fastq file using fastQgenie (recommended) you will need: sratoolkit.2.6.2 or higher (make sure to add to your path) nesoni (make sure to add to your path)
-If you wish to run polyDetect with a pre-existing fastq file, you will need to check the fastq sample.fq file located in this repository to make sure your fastq is formatted properly.
+If you wish to run polyDetect with a pre-existing fastq file, you will need to check the two sample fastq files located in this repository to make sure your fastq is formatted properly.
+You're files match the format of these sample files identically, including the OP:i:N tag and the name of each sequence must be a number with 12 digits (first sequence should be named 000000000001).
 To run polyDetect, you will need the following tools: bwa (make sure to add to your path) bowTie2 (make sure to add to your path)